 We celebrate multiculturism and the unique experiences that individuals have coming from a different cultural or religious background - whether that's by growing up in a different country or if your parents were born overseas.
-Reconciling different aspects of our identity can be challenging, but it also builds cultural pride and resilience, especially as part of our LGBTI communities.
+Reconciling different aspects of our identity can be challenging, but it also builds cultural pride and resilience, especially as part of our LGBTIQ+ communities.

-Are you an LGBTIQA+ person born overseas?
+Are you an LGBTIQ+ person born overseas?
 We want to know what is important to you when it comes to you sexual health.
 This short survey will help us to build programs and resources that will assist people who come to Australia navigate, sexual health, mental health, and overall health and wellbeing.

 Available in: Traditional and Simplified Chinese, Punjabi, Hindi, Sinhalese, Tagalog, Portuguese, Thai, Indonesian, Arabic, Spanish, and Vietnamese as well as English

 It can be hard trying to find your feet if you have moved from another country to Australia — whether to live, work or study.